Memorable Manitobans: John Draper “Jack” Perrin (1915-1992)

 Returning to Winnipeg in 1948, he was elected a Director of the San Antonio Gold Mines Limited and pursued various other business interests.
 Among these, with his father as partner, in 1957 he developed the first post-war office building constructed in Winnipeg.
 Named the New York Life Building for its lead tenant, the Winnipeg agency of New York Life, and located at 385 St. Mary Avenue, this two-storey structure was designed in the Miesian idiom by the Winnipeg firm of Waisman Ross.
 The building later housed the headquarters of Winnipeg’s 1967 Pan Am Games organization.
 Perrin was also involved in the community in roles such as fundraising for Winnipeg Children’s Hospital.

-In 1954, with the new Winnipeg Arena nearing completion, he was approached by W. Culver Riley, head of Winnipeg Enterprises, with the suggestion that Winnipeg needed a hockey team as anchor tenant in the new facility.
-As a former player and sports fan, and with the financial partnership of his father as President, he acquired a franchise in the minor professional Western Hockey League and took on the role of Vice President and General Manager in establishing the Winnipeg Warriors Hockey Club.
+In 1954, with the new Winnipeg Arena nearing completion, he was approached by W. Culver Riley, head of the Winnipeg Enterprises Corporation, with the suggestion that Winnipeg needed a hockey team as anchor tenant in the new facility.
+As a former player and sports fan, and with the financial partnership of his father as President, he acquired a franchise in the minor professional Western Hockey League and took on the role of Vice-President and General Manager in establishing the Winnipeg Warriors Hockey Club.

 Upon the death of his father in 1967, Perrin inherited Beaudry Farm, which he had been in the process of purchasing over a number of years.
 A working farm of 2,000 acres, Beaudry featured five miles of Assiniboine River frontage and extensive natural river bottom forest, just west of Headingley.
 Over the years, the farm had been the site of much family activity, including horseback riding, snowmobiling, and entertaining.
 In 1975, Beaudry was expropriated by the Province of Manitoba and is now known as Beaudry Provincial Park.